jackmillichamp/traffic-logging/README.md

 • Developed multiple python scripts to summarise entered traffic data from the database over specified time periods, incorporating advanced SQL queuing

 My final report can be found under "Mini Project Report.pdf".
-Final grade: First class (98%).
+Final grade: First class (98%)

 ![image](https://github.com/jackmillichamp/traffic-logging/blob/main/pages_overview.png)

 ## Instructions for running the server & scripts

 ### Running the server...
-This
+This can be run as a local server, by executing python server.py from the command prompt, then accessing http://127.0.0.1:8081/ via a Chrome/Edge browser.
-Each time the server is started, the database initialiser file is run (db_initialiser.py).
+- Each time the server is started, the database initialiser file is run (db_initialiser.py)
-This creates a fresh intial database automatically (overwriting initial_database.db).
+- This creates a fresh intial database automatically (overwriting initial_database.db)

 ### Running tasks 8 and 9...
 As well as creating a fresh initial_database.db for server use, the database initialiser file also creates task8_database.db and task9_database.db,